In Minnesota's north woods, an old logging town is famous for oversized legends.

 In summer, naturalist John Fylpaa gives free, narrated pontoon-boat rides with three themes, Exploring the Mississippi, Exploring Lake Bemidji and Paul Bunyan's Footprint.
 Call 218-308-2300 after noon on Tuesdays to reserve a spot.

-Accommodations: Ruttger's Birchmont Lodge, on the northwest corner of Lake Bemidji, has a feel of old-fashioned gentility.
-It's a full-service resort with a long beach, indoor pool complex and dining room.
+Accommodations: Ruttger's Birchmont Lodge, on the northwest corner of Lake Bemidji, is a full-service resort with a long beach, indoor pool complex and restaurant.
+It has lodge rooms as well as cottages along the lake.

 © Beth Gauper